rust-lang/wg-async/src/vision/status_quo/alan_finds_database_drops_hard.md

 Next, Alan seeks verification and validation of his understanding of the source code from the `sqlx` forum.
 His advisor states that Rust doesn't have a way to execute async operations in a destructor.

-Alan evalutes possible fixes to this problem.
-His first consideration is whether there is an explicit async method that will close the connection.
-He then realizes that when a user disconnects and the active future for that user is dropped, his call wouldn't run anyway.

 ## Finding the Solution

 Alan briefly considers rearchitecting his application in more extreme ways to retain use of async, but he gives up and seeks a more straight forward solution.
 He discovers `rusqlite`, a sychronous database library and adopts it.
 This requires some rearchitecting but solves the problem.